vchychuzhko/vch-blog/post/forms.md

 ---
-title: document.forms
+title: Property document.forms
 description: Collection of all forms on the page
 ---

-# document.forms
+# Property document.forms

-`forms` — is a read-only property of `document` object.
+This is a read-only property of `document` object.
 It contains a collection of all `<form>` elements on the page.

 ## How to write